Cops vs Lawyers: Why Delhi police remembered Kiran Bedi? Here's what happened in 1988

 Clearly, in their slogans of "We need you," Delhi Police personnel are seeking a leader who would put their demands as strongly as Bedi.

 Kiran Bedi is considered to be one of the most efficient commissioner in the history of Delhi Police, who stood by the police department in difficult times and brought major reforms in the system.
-She is also known as 'Crane Bedi' for ordering the towing away of former Prime Minister Indira Gandhi's car from Delhi's Connaught Place area in 1982.
+She is also known as 'Crane Bedi' for ordering the towing away of former prime minister Indira Gandhi's car from Delhi's Connaught Place area in 1982.
 Bedi is now the lieutenant governor of Puducherry.

 About Tis Hazari court clash: